 Choose A Location

 Strategic placement is essential.
-In case no one is available to organise the engagement party at their house, you may want to start looking at nearby restaurants and pubs.
-All of your guests will appreciate something that is easy to find and spacious enough to accommodate everyone you've invited.
-Finding a venue that also provides food and drink is helpful if you want to cut out part of the preparation work.
+In case no one is available to organize the engagement party at their house, you may want to start looking at nearby restaurants and pubs.
+All of your guests will appreciate something that is easy to find and spacious enough to accommodate everyone you’ve invited.
+Finding an event venue that also provides food and drink is helpful if you want to cut out part of the preparation work.

 There is a lot of leeway in terms of size and formality when it comes to selecting a location for an engagement party.
 Your favourite restaurant probably has a private dining room, but a party at your house or in your aunt’s garden is a nice low-key alternative as well.